Boarders/slick-blog/site/posts/stlc-semantics.md

 subst σ tt = tt
 ```

-As before, we have that this action is functorial:
+As before, we have that this action is functorial (preserves identity and composition up to propositional equality):
 ```Agda
 Sub-id-≣ : ∀ {Γ t} → ∀ (tm : Tm Γ t) → subst Sub-id tm ≡ tm